Canada–United Arab Emirates relations

 Canada and the United Arab Emirates established diplomatic relations in 1974.
 Each maintains an embassy in the other's capital.

 History

 Formal relations between the two countries were established in 1974, 3 years after the independence of the United Arab Emirates.

+In November 2025, Canadian Prime Minister Mark Carney faced criticism during a high-profile trade mission to the United Arab Emirates following investigations that linked Canadian-made weapons to atrocities in Sudan.
+While the mission aimed to secure a $70 billion (CAD) investment deal and to establish a Comprehensive Economic Partnership Agreement (CEPA) with the UAE, critics argued that economic interests were prioritized over human rights concerns.
+The deal was further scrutinized by human rights advocates due to allegations that the UAE was involved in arming the Rapid Support Forces (RSF) militia during the Sudanese civil war.
+Activists and human rights organizations accused the UAE of serving as a key intermediary in facilitating these weapons, thereby bypassing international arms embargoes.

 Diplomatic relationship

-Canada's ambassador to the United Arab Emirates, Masud Husain, appointed October 23, 2016, completed his term in July 2019.
+Canada's ambassador to the United Arab Emirates, Masud Husain, appointed 23 October 2016, completed his term in July 2019.
 As of September 2019, the current Canadian Ambassador to the UAE is Marcy Grossman.
-The current Emirati ambassador to Canada is Fahad Al Raqbani, appointed January 1, 2018.
+The current Emirati ambassador to Canada is Fahad Al Raqbani, appointed 1 January 2018.

 Visa requirement

 Due to the cordial relationship between the two governments, a free visa on arrival for Canadian citizens traveling to UAE and with UAE meeting the requirements for visa free entry to Canada, Canadian and Emirati citizens do not require a visa and enjoy a visa free travel between the two countries.

 Aviation

 Travel between Canada and United Arab Emirates is operated by Emirates, Etihad, and Air Canada all operating daily flights.
-Emirates airlines operates daily between Toronto and Dubai on Airbus A380 aircraft, Air Canada operates daily between Toronto and Dubai on Boeing 787 Dreamliner aircraft and Etihad operates daily between Toronto and Abu Dhabi on a Boeing 777-300ER aircraft.
+Emirates operates daily between Toronto and Dubai on Airbus A380 aircraft, Air Canada operates daily between Toronto and Dubai on Boeing 787 Dreamliner aircraft and Etihad operates daily between Toronto and Abu Dhabi on a Boeing 777-300ER aircraft.
 As of July 2023, Emirates also operates daily between Montreal and Dubai on Boeing 777-300ER aircraft while Air Canada will operate 5 flights a week between Vancouver and Dubai on Boeing 787 Dreamliner aircraft as of October 2023.